pingcap/community/rfc/2020-04-13-discourse-theme-asktug.md

 This is not simple.

-And asktug theme use the second way, make all overwrites can be highly componentized.
+And asktug theme uses the second way, make all overwrites can be highly componentized.

-Now this theme is just getting started, it will add more features in the future.
+Now, this theme is just getting started, it will add more features in the future.

 ## proposal